"My Story. Your Story?"

 An integral part of marketing in 2018, is the concept of narratives and story telling in making clients feel 'you are for me'.
 You want your clients thinking "you understand me and can help me" from the stories you share.

-Our interactive session at YTM on 20th March is based on "How to Create Great Stories to Connect with Your Clients".
+I have been writing a book which will be releaed in the next 6 months.
 In preparation, I have been thinking about my own story.
 My past experience definitely has equipped me to help my clients build bigger and better businesses by seeking conversations that move them towards their goals.

 My diverse career portfolio and past experience has equipped me to help you and your team.
 I know how to create communities, develop conversations, see connections and share knowledge.